Attachment and health: Bartholomew and Horowitz model

-Prototype-Insecurity Classification Model
+Prototype-insecurity classification model

 In 2012 Maunder and Hunter combined the internal working model with the attitudes, behaviours and emotional expression of the different styles to create a prototype based classification that included severity of insecurity.
 This model was designed to be clinically useful, allowing healthcare providers to identify and predict the behaviours of patients whose attachment systems were activated by pain and illness.